Vision Language Modeling of Content, Distortion and Appearance for Image Quality Assessment: SLIQUE

 \subsection{Training Sample Pairing Strategy}

 It is required to produce positive and negative sample pairs for both the vision-language and the visual contrastive learning.
 Clearly, the pairing strategy should be appropriate for the BIQA task.
 The optimization objective of image-language branch is to judge whether the input text corresponds to the visual quality of the input image.
 Thus, an image-language pair is a positive one if the text comes from the descriptions of the content, distortion or appearance of the image.
 Otherwise, the pair is a negative one.
-For the image-image branch, we follow the same pairing scheme as in \cite{saha2023re}, where two sub-images cropped from an image with 10$\%$ to 30$\%$ overlapping are treated as a positive pair, and two sub-images cropped from different images form a negative pair.
+For the image-image branch, we follow the same pairing scheme as in \cite{saha2023re}, where two sub-images cropped from an image with 10$\%$ to 30$\%$ overlapping are treated as a positive pair, and two sub-images cropped from different images, exhibiting distinct content or distortion types, are classified into separate categories and thus form a negative pair.